Pitching and Writing Masterclass

 Our editors work with academics every day, so they understand the pressures of producing rigorous, accurate research whilst finding time for public engagement.

-Our masterclass is taught by a Conversation editor via two, 2-hour interactive Zoom sessions over two days, with online and offline writing assignments.
+Our masterclass is taught by experienced editors from The Conversation via interactive Zoom sessions, which includes online and offline writing assignments.

 “Will highly recommend this to colleagues.
 The tips from this session are invaluable for researchers.
 Communicating research findings with media and a wider audience is an essential part of increasing opportunities for our research to have real world impact.”